Carbs-Despite-Quarantine/server/README.md

-# CAH Server
+# CAH Client

-Play Cards Agaainst Humanity over the internet!
+Play Cards Against Humanity over the internet!
 This is dedicated server software for an experimental online CAH-like game.
 It is best used in conjunction with the official client implementation which you can find on GitHub at [raphydaphy/cah-client](https://github.com/raphydaphy/cah-client).

 ## Licence